 The three concerns which inform my blog are social injustice and the threats to human life posed both by a nuclear war conflagration and the destabilization of our Earth's climate.
 All three concerns are rooted in the capitalist system.
 A post which came to my attention in July 2013 serves as a foundation statement for a major portion of my blog.
-This treatise entitled Capitalism and the Destruction of Life on Earth by Richard Smith, an economist, published in Real-World Economics Review journal (No.64) justifies my concerns about climate destabilization (and environmental destruction) caused by the system of capitalism.
+This treatise entitled Capitalism and the Destruction of Life on Earth: Six Theses on Saving the Humans by Richard Smith, an economist, justifies my concerns about climate destabilization (and environmental destruction) caused by the system of capitalism.

 I have long been a severe critique of what’s known as the "American way of life" and capitalism with their emphasis on intense competition, selfishness, greed, controlling behaviors, etc, and their assumptions that people (read "working people") are by nature heartless, irresponsible, and lazy.
 Often I get responses which insist that such characteristics constitute human nature except for the well-endowed elite who must control things so that we working people don't muck it up.